LTLA/gesel-manuscript/paper.md

 # Usage

-`gesel` aims to find the gene sets that overlap a user-supplied list of genes.
+`gesel`'s analysis involves testing for significant overlap between each reference gene set and the user-supplied list of genes.
+While this is the simplest form of GSEA, it is still effective and avoids the need for users to specify a ranking across the supplied genes.
+The algorithm can also be phrased as a search for the gene sets that contain at least one entry of the user-supplied list.
-To demonstrate, we'll consider the following list of gene symbols mixed with Ensembl and Entrez identifiers.
+To demonstrate, consider the following list of gene symbols mixed with Ensembl and Entrez identifiers.

 ```js
 let user_supplied = [ "SNAP25", "NEUROD6", "ENSG00000123307", "1122" ];